 Hudson River Park is a 550-acre riverfront park and estuarine sanctuary spanning four miles along the west side of Manhattan, from the northern boundary of Battery Park City in Tribeca to W 59 St. in Hell’s Kitchen.
 The largest open space in Manhattan since the completion of Central Park, Hudson River Park is transforming four miles of decaying industrial waterfront into a beloved, urban recreational paradise.

 Hudson River Park offers a wide range of activities, recreation spaces, learning opportunities and on the water experiences.
 The bikeway bordering the Park is not within the Park’s boundaries.
-Click on the Park map to find out more.
+Visit the Park map, linked from the image below, to find out more about what you can enjoy at each pier.

 ACTIVITIES & ATTRACTIONS